openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```

-## Image Arithmetic: Math Operations on Images
+## Image Arithmetic and Related Operations

 In this section, we consider image processing operations that are precursors to a wide range of further decision-making.
-We will look at image arithmetic, thresholding, convolution filtering, and morphological filters.
+We will look at image arithmetic, thresholding, morphological filters, and convolution filtering.

 We begin with *image arithmetic*, a core part of the workflow of computer vision.
 These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but applied to images.
 Developers use such operations constantly, and for a wide range of reasons.